 - Measure the deviation of defined variables and validate them

-- In case if anything gets out of range, one can always make changes to the process so that things are within our specified range
+- In case anything gets out of range, one can always make changes to the process so that things are within our specified range

 - Root Cause Solution